Population trends signal changes in economies and markets

 Younger populations drive stronger GDP growth

 The biggest jump in contributions to GDP growth occurs when non-working adolescents enter the workforce; another jump, often smaller, occurs as workers reach their 30s and peaks in their 40s.
 By the time workers hit their 50s, their contribution to GDP growth slips.
 Thus, we expect countries dominated by young adults, and where the young-adult population is growing quickly, to have the strongest per capita GDP growth.
-And those with aging populations to experience slower economic growth.
+And those countries with aging populations, such as the United States and Japan, will experience slower economic growth.

 But middle-aged adults influence capital markets